Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets

 \subsection{Structure of Atmospheric Pressure Plasma Jets}

 APPJs, particularly in biomedical applications, are compact, hand-held devices that generate plasma by applying an electric field to a carrier gas, typically a noble gas like helium (He) or argon (Ar).
-This process creates a plasma plume that extends several centimeters beyond the device's nozzle, as illustrated in Fig. \ref{fig:plasma-jet} \cite{laroussi2005room}.
+This process creates a plasma plume that extends several centimeters beyond the device nozzle, as illustrated in Fig. \ref{fig:plasma-jet} \cite{laroussi2005room}.

-At the core of an APPJ is a dielectric capillary tube through which the carrier gas flows at rates of a few slm.
-Surrounding or embedded within this tube is an electrode system that applies pulsed or sinusoidal voltages, ranging from hundreds of Hz to several MHz, which ionize and excite gas molecules, initiating a plasma discharge and forming a plasma plume as it exits the nozzle \cite{gidon2016model}.
-This discharge generates reactive oxygen and nitrogen species (RONS), UV and visible-range photons, electric fields, and localized thermal effects \cite{laroussi2004evaluation}.
+At the core of an APPJ is a dielectric capillary tube through which the carrier gas flows at rates of a few slms (standard liters per minute).
+An electrode system, either surrounding or embedded within the tube, applies pulsed or sinusoidal voltages in the range of hundreds of Hz to several MHz.
+This ionizes and excites the gas molecules, initiating a plasma discharge that extends as a plume beyond the nozzle \cite{gidon2016model}.
+The discharge produces RONS, ultraviolet (UV) and visible-range photons, electric fields, and localized thermal effects \cite{laroussi2004evaluation}.

 The products of plasma discharge are central to many biomedical applications.
-RONS, for instance, facilitate critical chemical reactions and are key in cancer therapy.
-Reactive species generated by APPJs selectively impair cancer cell functions, triggering apoptosis while sparing healthy cells \cite{dubey2022emerging}.
-Additionally, UV radiation emitted during plasma discharge serves as an effective disinfectant, inducing thymine dimerization in bacterial DNA and disrupting replication.
-Although APPJs operate at relatively low temperatures, their thermal effects are still significant in applications such as thermal coagulation \cite{robotis2003argon}, as well as inducing hyperthermia and thermal stress on cellular metabolism.
+RONS, for instance, drive key chemical reactions and play a critical role in cancer therapy.
+They selectively disrupt cancer cell functions, inducing apoptosis while sparing healthy cells \cite{dubey2022emerging}.
+UV radiation emitted during plasma discharge serves as an effective disinfectant, inducing thymine dimerization in bacterial DNA and disrupting replication.
+Although APPJs operate at near-room temperatures, their localized thermal effects are still significant in applications such as thermal coagulation \cite{robotis2003argon}, as well as inducing hyperthermia and thermal stress in cellular metabolism.